msank00/msank00.github.io/_posts/2019-07-04-blog_100_ML_Concepts_Part_1.md

 </center>

-**Hessian:** The gradient is the first order derivative of a multivariate function.
+:atom_symbol: **Hessian:** The gradient is the first order derivative of a multivariate function.
 To find the second order derivative of a multivariate function, we define a matrix called a Hessian matrix.
-It describes the local curvature of a function of many variables.
+It describes the `local` **curvature** of a function of many variables.

 Suppose $f : ℝ^n \rightarrow ℝ$ is a function taking as input a vector $x ∈ ℝ^n$ and outputting a scalar $f(x) ∈ ℝ$.
 If all second partial derivatives of $f$ exist and are continuous over the domain of the function, then the Hessian matrix $H$ of f is a square $n \times n$ matrix, usually defined and arranged as follows